mvolkmann/blog/src/swift.md

 ### Xcode

-The primary IDE for creating macOS, iOS, and watchOS applications is Xcode.
+Xcode is the primary IDE for creating macOS, iOS, and watchOS applications.
+It is a passable IDE with many issues.

+- Xcode is slow.

+  After saving code changes it can take a few seconds for it to identify syntax errors.

+- Xcode cannot format code on save.

+  You must select a section of code or the entire file and press ctrl-i.

+- Xcode supports Vim keybindings.

+  To enable this, select Editor ...
+Vim Mode.
+  However, it is very basic.
+  It does not support repeating commands with the period key, defining macros, and other more advanced Vim features.

 The main Xcode window is divided into three main areas.
 The left side is the Navigator.
 The right side is the Inspector.